-About twenty minutes in to our drive on West Boulder, we approached a big John Deere tractor rumbling alongside the road ahead of us at half the speed we were going – which was about ten miles an hour.
+About twenty minutes in to our drive on West Boulder, we approached a big ancient-looking tractor rumbling alongside the road ahead of us at half the speed we were going – which was about ten miles an hour.
 As we came alongside, I took a glance at the man on the bucket seat and my chin dropped.
 He looked like he’d dropped out of the sky from the Gold Rush era, an ancient miner with a weathered face framed by a grey beard falling to his belt buckle.
 He gave us a friendly wave.

 During lunch with Jennifer on Wednesday, I mentioned the man and the feeling we’d all sensed of having taking a step back in time.